 On the Internet

-The best recommendation I can make to visit the Borghese Gallery is to buy your tickets well in advance of your trip to avoid missing out on this experience and do it online.
-I list the types of tickets below:
+The best recommendation I can make to visit the Borghese Gallery is to buy your tickets online and well in advance of your trip to avoid missing out on this experience.
+Here are the different types of tickets you can get:

-Given the large influx of tourists that attracts the Borghese Gallery, tickets can only be purchased in advance, by phone or online.
+Given the large influx of tourists that are drawn to the Borghese Gallery, tickets can only be purchased in advance, by phone, or online.
 This is the telephone number: (0039) 06 841 3979.
-For me, this is not the most convenient option, because of the cost of the call and because you will not be able to calmly compare the prices of the different types of tickets.
+For me, this is not the most convenient option, firstly because of the cost of the call and because you will not be able to calmly compare the prices of the different types of tickets.

-It is the basic ticket and with it you can access the museum at a time reserved in advance and without waiting.
-As in any other museum in the world, when you buy this skip-the-line entrance, you can enjoy a visit to its interior at your own pace, without having to follow any specific route.
-However, due to the large influx of visitors, I recommend you to be very punctual in your schedule to avoid problems in the access.
+This is the basic ticket and with it, you can access the museum at the slotted time previously selected and without waiting in line.
+As in any other museum in the world, when you buy this skip-the-line entrance to the Borghese Gallery, you can enjoy a visit to its interior at your own pace, without having to follow any specific route.
+However, due to the large crowds that visit the museum, I recommend you to be very punctual in your schedule to avoid any problems at the door.

 This is undoubtedly a good option for the traveler who does not want to miss this wonderful collection without having to pay extra for a professional guide.
 If this is the option that suits you best, I recommend that you get well informed about what you are going to see before the visit, to get the most out of this unique collection in the world.